 SLORC claims it will turn over power after free and fair elections, but political gatherings of more than four persons are banned and force is again used to suppress demonstrations.

 Suu Kyi becomes the principal spokesperson for the democracy movement and a principle target for the junta's repression.
 On 20 July 1989 she is placed under house arrest in Rangoon for "endangering the state".
 She is held in custody for 15 of the next 21 years.
-The junta manipulates the country's laws to keep her in check.
-When she is in custody, access to her family and colleagues is restricted or prevented altogether.
-When she is free, her movements are monitored and controlled.

 1989 - In June the junta changes the country's name from Burma to the Union of Myanmar.
 The name of the capital is changed from Rangoon to Yangon.

 A "four cuts" policy is introduced to control the country's ethnic minorities.
 Tribal provinces are declared military zones and their ethnic populations are forcibly relocated to fenced compounds.
 Dissent is brutally suppressed.
-It is estimated that civilian fatalities in the zones average around 10,000 a year.
+It is estimated that civilian fatalities in the military zones average around 10,000 a year.